greenL3D/tam-high-ftc-fork/README.md

 **NB**: At present, we are not using Android Studio for team development, but if you want to set it for your own system feel free to ask Nick for assistance!

+## Structure

+The `./OpModes` directory contains generic example OpModes, while the `./TeamCode` directory contains our modified code that will be used in competitions!

 ## Resources

 - [FTC Robot Controller Repo](https://github.com/FIRST-Tech-Challenge/FtcRobotController) - Note that this is not yet updated for the 2022-2023 season.